gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 Now let's try adding a new product.

-The CartService depends on the CatalogService and just like in the Spring Boot example we could have created mocks for calling the Catalog Service, however since our example is already complex, we will simply test it with the CatalogService running.
+The CartService depends on the CatalogService and just like in the Spring Boot example we could have created mocks for calling the Catalog Service, however since our example is already complex, we will simply test it with the CatalogService running.</br>

+At this point, you can stop the Vert.x and the SpringBoot processes by pressing CTRL-C in each of the Terminal windows from which you started them.

 >**NOTE:** The CatalogService in it's turn depends on the InventoryService to retrieve the quantity in stock, however since we don't really care about that in the Shopping Cart we will just rely on the Fallback method of CatalogService when testing.